(Things to keep an eye for – failing wipers. Image source: http://www.kempenfeltauto.com)

 It has been raining cats and dogs lately…

 It was raining heavily when I went to work one fine morning – I predicted an increased traffic jam due to the rain and a couple of morons speeding and changing lane without any indicators during the heavy rain.
 I switched on the wipers and immediately I noticed something not right.
-It was squeaking and as the wipers goes up and down, it started to bend considerably.
+It was squeaking and as the wipers go up and down, it started to bend considerably.

-Lunch time, I had only 1 mission – to get the wipers replaced.
+Lunchtime, I had only 1 mission – to get the wipers replaced.
 I headed to a workshop near to office and picked silicon blade wipers.
 It was not cheap though but at least the wipers were new.
 The mechanic was fast to replace them but he took the wrong size as when I tried the wipers on, both wipers got entangled and got stuck.
 He quickly replaced the wiper to a lower size and it looked well (it did not get entangled this time around).

 That evening, it started to rain again but this time, I was very confident – I had brand new wipers.
-I happily switched it on but then noticed, it was not wiping effectively – as if the blades was not touching the windscreen in some places.
+I happily switched it on but then noticed, it was not wiping effectively – as if the blades were not touching the windscreen in some places.

 There was a loud squeaking noise as well.
-I was pissed off and was cursing the workshop for selling a defective wipers.
-I intended to reach home first and then head to the nearest hypermarket to buy new wipers (I was ready to go to workshop next day to make noise and get my money back).
+I was pissed off and was cursing the workshop for selling defective wipers.
+I intended to reach home first and then head to the nearest hypermarket to buy new wipers (I was ready to go to the workshop the next day to make noise and get my money back).
 And as I was driving back in the heavy rain, only using the wipers when I had no other choice, I noticed that some kind of strip hanging from the tip of the wiper.
 Was the silicon coming apart?
 I could not see for sure.

 I reached home and in the rain, I checked the wipers and soon felt relived – the mechanic who replaced the wipers had forgotten to strip away the protective plastic from the silicon blades and that was what making the squeaking noise and unlevel wiping.
-Once the plastic strip was removed, I had a very effective and silent wipers.
+Once the plastic strip was removed, I had very effective and silent wipers.
 Phew!

 Anyway, that ended rather nicely – it has not been a cheap month for me when it came to fixing my car to the best level of driving.
 I have a phobia whenever I hear some funny noise from the car these days, especially after the accident last year.